 Technically speaking, the Board of Directors only have authority to act and speak at the board meetings.
 If you have a concern that needs to be addressed by them, please forward your concern/issue to the Community Manager, and she will place the item on the next meeting agenda.
 It would be helpful if you would attend the board meeting to answer any questions the board might have.

 The Association’s Bylaws (see Article 4) discuss the Officers of the Association.
 Often, the people who are Officers are also on the Board of Directors, but their role as Officers, they have some “powers and duties” that are not limited to the official board meeting.
 As such, some officers may make themselves available for direct contact by members of the association.

 The association president, Ray Harwood, is available to help you with any issues.
-Use the Contact form from this web site, and he will be in touch with you as soon as possible.
+Use the Feedback form from this web site, and he will be in touch with you as soon as possible.